141st Air Refueling Squadron: Demobilization

 On 18 June 1919, orders were received from Third Army for the squadron to report to the 1st Air Depot, Colombey-les-Belles Airdrome to turn in all of its supplies and equipment and was relieved from duty with the AEF.
 The squadron's SPAD aircraft were delivered to the Air Service American Air Service Acceptance Park No. 1 at Orly Aerodrome to be returned to the French.
 There practically all of the pilots and observers were detached from the squadron.

 Personnel at Colombey were subsequently assigned to the Commanding General, Services of Supply and ordered to report to one of several staging camps in France.
 There, personnel awaited scheduling to report to one of the Base Ports in France for transport to the United States.
 Upon return to the US, most squadron personnel were demobilized at Camp Mills, New York on 18 July 1919.

-Reconstitution

-On 8 September 1973 By order of the Secretary of the Air Force, the 141st Aero Squadron (Pursuit), demobilized on 19 July 1919 was reconstituted and allotted to the State of New Jersey.
-It was ordered consolidated with the 141st Tactical Fighter Squadron.
-The consolidated unit was designated as the 141st Tactical Fighter Squadron and was extended federal recognition by the National Guard Bureau same date.
-The consolidated unit was also bestowed the lineage, history, honors, and colors of the 141st Aero Squadron (Pursuit).
+On 8 September 1973, the 141st Aero Squadron was reconstituted and allotted to the National Guard.
+It was consolidated with the 141st Tactical Fighter Squadron.
+(Note: Department of the Air Force DAF/PRM Letter 719p, 27 August 1973 Subject: Organization Actions Affecting Certain Air National Guard Units, reconstituted the 141st Aero Squadron, but withdrew the existing 141st Tactical Fighter Squadron from the National Guard, redesignated it the 341st Fighter Squadron and disbanded it.
+Department of the Air Force DAF/PRM Letter 719p-1, 6 January 1988, Subject: Organization Actions Affecting Certain Air National Guard Units revoked the August 1973 action.)